Allen-Synthesis/EuroPi/software/contrib/cvecorder.md

 5. Connect the quantizer output to a VCO
 6. Play around with subtle movements on your CV controller and hear the melodies come out of your VCO!

-If your quentizer has no trigger input:
+If your quantizer has no trigger input:

 3. Mult / Divide the gate input and connect to a sample and hold trigger/clock input
 4. Connect CVecorder output 1 to a sample and hold CV input